wavemotion-dave/A8DS/readme.md

 ----------------------------------------------------------------------------------
 *  Memory configurations including 48K (base ATARI400/800), 64K XL/XE, 128K XE, 320K RAMBO, 576K COMPY and 1088K RAMBO
 *  CAR and ROM cartridge-based games up to 1MB in size
-*  XEX Atari 8-bit Executable images of any size provided they fit into the Memory Configuration
+*  XEX Atari 8-bit Executable images of any size provided they fit into the chosen Memory Configuration
 *  ATR and ATX disk-based games (two emulated drives supported as D1 and D2)
 *  NTSC and PAL support
 *  Virtual keyboard in various Atari 800/XL/XE stylings